Preparing for Politics at University: Reading, Oxbridge Interview Questions 2024

 o Interview – “I was given an extract on liberty and the role of the state.
 I was mainly asked about the role of the state and the impact this could have on individual freedom.
 In the second half of my interview, we spoke about the reading I had done and why I wanted to study Politics”

-Past Oxbridge interview questions to get you started
+Some Oxbridge Politics interview questions to get you started

 1. What is politics?